-Below is a sampling of courses I’ve taught during my doctoral studies at the University of Pittsburgh.* Feel free to use these materials to inspire and inform your own courses, though if your courses turn out to be close approximations of these courses I always appreciate a nod/citation in your course materials (and feel free to let me know how it goes!)
+Below is a sampling of courses I’ve taught recently.* Feel free to use these materials to inspire and inform your own courses, though if your courses turn out to be close approximations of these courses I always appreciate a nod/citation in your course materials (and feel free to let me know how it goes!)

 Words & Images